tartiflette/tartiflette/docs/tutorial/extend-with-directives.md

         return next_directive(introspected_element)
 ```

-In the next steps we will implement some specific behavior based on the directives.
+In the next steps we will implement some specific behavior in this directive.